astroandes/tololo-lya-fit/paper/referee.md

 that this effect, if not corrected for, may be causing to measure higher velocity values from the Ly-alpha profile that also result into higher dynamical masses?

+Reply.
+We have looked carefully into published observational data for compact dwarf galaxies (UCD's) and dwarf ellipticals (DE's).
+This helped us to realize that Tololo is closer to the sizes and luminosities of dwarf ellipticals than UCDs'.
+The velocity dispersions observed in DE match the results of our multiphase model.
+Furthermore, the dynamical modelling that has been already performed on DE's allows us to put improve our constrains on the dark matter halo mass required to match the kinematics, discarding the need for a supermassive black hole.
+It is still puzzling that: A) DE's are found in groups and clusters, while tololo is isolated and B) DE's are not star forming, while tololo hosts a starburst.
+For this reason we have completely restructure the discussion section to present this comparison.
+We have removed the consideration of the black hole hypothesis.

+Reply.
+The high velocity come from the high line-width.
+Not from its Equivalent Width (i.e. intensity to continuum ratio).
+The effects of Oyarzun et al. 2016 should not change our conclusions.

 In Fig. 1, none of the models seems to fit accurately enough the data within the errors and within the full wavelength extent of the